Notes on Rindler wave packets in Minkowski spacetime: Conclusion

 The brick wall model \cite{tHooft:1984kcu} or the fuzzball proposal \cite{Mathur:2005zp} implies that the semi-classical spacetime picture is invalid near the horizon.
 Based on \cite{Sugishita:2023wjm}, the situation is drastically different depending on whether it is a single-sided black hole corresponding to the gravitational collapse or the two-sided eternal black holes.
 Our Minkowski analysis corresponds to the two-sided case.
 Thus, investigating a single-sided case would be of considerable interest.

 Finally, it is highly motivating to consider observable predictions and phenomenological applications of quantum gravity by using the gravitational blue-shift.
+By utilizing red/blue-shift effects, one may be able to observe high-energy physics.
+Extremely microscopic physics near the horizon may become much longer wavelengths and time scales when viewed from far away.
 It may offer a window into quantum gravitational effects, allowing them to become accessible to experiments in the foreseeable future.